 He’s married with a 3-year-old little boy and a Chocolate Lab.
 He drives a Tesla and collects designer watches.

-He surfs the internet for properties to buy and flip.
+Tim surfs the internet for properties to buy and flip.

-In Tim’s spare time he hangs out with his boys at his private cigar bar and plays golf.
+In Tim’s spare time, he hangs out with his boys at his private cigar bar and plays golf.

 Niche Down To Attract Your Dream Clients